Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 Brass Tacks Leathercraft offers super-attractive leather bags and accessories, including a waxed canvas travel bag, leather briefcase, waxed canvas briefcase and, our favorite, a large capacity Leather Utility Classic Doctor Duffel Weekend Work Bag.
 Many of the line’s products are made with vintage “Crazy Horse” or saddle leather, which has a waxy, vintage appearance.

-A Shorthand Guide to Other Amazon Menswear brands
+A Shorthand Guide to Other Amazon Menswear Brands

 Of course, this is just the tip of the iceberg when it comes to Amazon’s ever-expanding stable of fast-fashion menswear brands.
 Amazon has quietly rolled out a series of new brands over the past several years including: